 The author explains how to see colors, use them, and mix and combine hues.
 The last part will be helpful specifically for those involved in art, painting, or design.

 Patti Mollica is an American impressionistic and contemporary painter.
-She believes a painter should be able to show the viewers the natural beauty of the subjects.
-Golden Paints selected her to conduct workshops explaining different color techniques.
+She believes a painter should be able to show the viewers the subjects’ natural beauty.
+Therefore, Golden Paints selected her to conduct workshops explaining different color techniques.

 Color Theory explains the essential aspects of oil and acrylic painting, like pigment characteristics and color psychology.
 This book is considered the best book on color psychology.
 This book will help you to choose dynamic, pleasant, and meaningful colors in your works.
-Featuring step-by-step projects and practical techniques, this book will guide you to the use of striking colors.
-Mollica discusses the complexities of color and methods to use it as a communication tool.
+Featuring step-by-step projects and practical techniques, this book will guide you to using striking colors.
+In addition, Mollica discusses the complexities of color and methods of using it as a communication tool.

 Jeanne Dobie is an American watercolor artist, author, educator, and juror.
 She was a Juror of Awards for the American Watercolor Society International Exhibition, NY, in 2014 and 2017.
 She was awarded the High Winds Medal for her painting “Three Bretonnes.”

-In Making Color Sing, Dobie explains how to make color work for you through 31 clear and easy exercises.
+In Making Color Sing, Dobie explains how to make color work for you through 31 straightforward exercises.
 She says that colors do not exist in isolation; they constantly interact with each other.
 The book discusses that understanding the color relationship leads to a successful painting.

 Joann Eckstut is a consultant for color and materials for various architectural projects.
 Her mission is to put harmonious colors in architecture and interior design.
 Arielle Eckstutis, an agent at the Levine Greenberg Rostan Literary Agency.
 She is also the co-founder of The Book Doctors.

-Readers will learn how and why we see colors, the rainbow’s nature, animals’ color vision, and much more.
+Readers will learn how and why we see colors, the rainbow’s nature, animals’ color vision, and more.
 The authors also exhibit the distinct hues of the visible color spectrum.
 With hundreds of stunning photographs and infographics, this book demonstrates the role of colors in the world.
-You can know the real research history of color psychology from this book.
+You can learn the natural research history of color psychology from this book.

 David Hornung is an American painter, author, and teacher.
 He has taught painting and drawing in many institutions, including Indiana University and the Rhode Island School of Design.
 At present, he is a professor of art at Adelphi University.

 Color, 2nd Edition contains all the essential things you need to know regarding color theory and its application.
 It bridges the gap between color theory and practice with specially designed projects and detailed discussions.
-The book discusses the major color principles with its new format in this edition.
+In addition, the book discusses the major color principles with its new format in this Edition.
 These include color perception, visual structure, material and techniques, color psychology, and much more.

 Providing a unique set of tools, this book makes the complex theory of color easier for any artist.
 With its in-depth discussions and a wide range of contemporary examples, this book will be a handy tool for designers of any level.
-You can know the psychological effects of color from this book.
+In addition, you can learn the psychological effects of color from this book.

 Stephen Quiller is an internationally recognized painter.
 He primarily works in water media, monotypes, and intaglio printmaking.
 With his innovative water painting approach, Quiller works with watercolor, gouache, acrylic, casein, and combinations.